cloudevents/sdk-go/README.md

 Even though `pkg/cloudevents` is v1.0.0, there could still be minor bugs and performance issues.
 We will continue to track and fix these issues as they come up.
-Please file a pull request or issue if you experiance problems.
+Please file a pull request or issue if you experience problems.

 The API that exists under [`pkg/bindings`](./pkg/bindings) is a new API that will become SDK v2.x, and will replace `pkg/cloudevents`.
 This area is still